| Project Scope:

 MidAmerican Energy, the Lake DeSmet Counties Coalition Joint

 Powers Board (LDCC), and public recreation uses.
+PPC also participated in the

 evaluation of potential markets for the lease of surface water